 - Drink your fluids between meals.

-- Also, eat hearty or creamy soups since broth based soups do not have as many calories.
+- Eat hearty or creamy soups since broth-based soups do not have as many calories.

 Write down everything you eat for a day and add up the calories.
 This will help you to see how much you are eating.
 It will also help you identify foods that give you the most calories per serving.
 The calorie content of foods can be found on food labels.
 You can also find the calorie content of foods on the internet, you can buy a calorie-counting book at most bookstores or find online trackers.